984580403hyxhj/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

 \*\***Give us feedback on Tinkerbelle.**\*\*
+I think it would be very cool if we can search video, and display it on our screen

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.